vbrazo/data-structures-archives/README.md

 As the problem above demonstrates, if you want to make a solution more efficient, a dictionary should be the first tool you look for.

-There are two different kinds of hash tables: hash set and hash map.
+There are two different kinds of hash tables: `hash set` and `hash map`.

-1. The hash set is one of the implementations of a set data structure to store no repeated values.
+1. The **hash set** is one of the implementations of a set data structure to store no repeated values.
-2. The hash map is one of the implementations of a map data structure to store (key, value) pairs.
+2. The **hash map** is one of the implementations of a map data structure to store `(key, value)` pairs.

 By choosing a proper hash function, the hash table can achieve wonderful performance in both insertion and search.